 I guess because publishing is an industry of disruption, it allows us a scope of creativity like never before.
 People expect new and different ideas from publishers so we will continue to evolve.

 How difficult is it to make the tough decisions?
 Do you find it hard to say no to people?

 It depends on what I am saying no to!
 I think one of the hardest things I’ve had to say no to is to lots of lovely people who have asked if I would consider putting them on the cover.
 We made a call right from the start that the main cover of the magazine would always be a practising agent who meets certain criteria: sales, community, education, and service.
 There are a lot of great people in the industry who we could put on the cover, but the magazine is for agents, which is why we made that a rule pretty early.

-Elite Agent also has three brand pillars: educate, elevate, entertain.
+Elite Agent also has three brand pillars: educate, elevate, and entertain.
 These are really important to us and guide all decisions on the material we publish.
-If it doesn’t have a learning component, if its not good for the industry or doesn’t elevate the industry in some way, we don’t publish it.
+If it doesn’t have a learning component, if it’s not good for the industry or doesn’t elevate the industry in some way, we don’t publish it.
 And as far as entertainment goes, everyone loves a good photo shoot, so we make sure we provide those and hopefully entertain a bit on social media.
-So if I have to make a tough decision I am guided by those three things, then it usually becomes pretty easy.
+So if I have to make a tough decision, I am guided by those three things, and then it usually becomes pretty easy.
 That is why the right values are important.
-If you believe 100% in them the tough calls become easy.
+If you believe 100% in them, the tough calls become easy.

 What do you love most about what you do?

 I’ve worked in corporate sales most of my life, but there is nowhere quite like the real estate industry for its competitiveness, edge and willingness to try new things.
 Each day is different, and I am grateful to be able to serve the hardworking, good people in this industry.